 Henry Baker Tristram: The Father of Zoology of the Land of Israel

 Tristram was a devout Christian and treated the Land of Israel with reverence.
-Several times in his book he tells of the admiration he felt when he stood in front of a holy place, such as Jerusalem.
+Several times in his book, he tells of his admiration when he stood in front of a holy place, such as Jerusalem.
 In his travels, he did not stop looking for evidence of what was said in the Scriptures.
 He served in the mission service but did not work as a missionary in the Land of Israel and treated the Jews living there with respect.

 Mentioning In His Diary

 So in his diary, he tried to find on the sites he visited in the Holy Land; evidence of what is written in the Bible.
 In other words, the highlight of his journey is Jerusalem.
 Furthermore, he tells of the discovery of the Tombs of Kings by the delegation of Louis Félicien de Saulcy that year.
 Inside the coffin was a skeleton of a woman, and the sarcophagus had an inscription in Hebrew.

 In fact, the discoverer’s initial hypothesis was that these were the bones of one of King David’s daughters.
 He visits the Temple Mount and is shown the cave under the Dome of the Rock.
 He writes: “In it are tunnels that connect him with the Pool of Siloam and the City of David.”